MathToSuccess

 Pattern Problem( Week 33 Practice)

-2. How many two-digit numbers are there in which the tens digit is greater than or equal to the ones digit?
+2. How many two-digit numbers are there in which the tens digit is greater than the ones digit?

 3. Lisa is making a necklace by stringing beads of different colors.
 She strings beads in the order of red, orange, yellow, green, blue, and white.
 If her necklace design begins with a red bead and ends with a yellow bead, what is the possible number of beads that her necklace could contain?